ON THIS PAGE

 as it is written, "there is none righteous, not even one; there is none who understands, there is none who seeks for God; all have turned aside, together they have become useless; there is none who does good, there is not even one. their throat is an open grave, with their tongues they keep deceiving, the poison of asps is under their lips; whose mouth is full of cursing and bitterness; their feet are swift to shed blood, destruction and misery are in their paths, and the path of peace they have not known.
 There is no fear of God before their eyes."
 (Romans 3:10-18 NASB)

-But doesn't the righteousness of the people spoken about in the other verses of the quoted psalms count?
+But didn't the righteousness of the people spoken about in the other verses of the quoted psalms count?
 That is, the people who called upon the name of the Lord, and who trusted in Him.

-Yes, it does.
-Inasmuch as God looked very favorably on them, fought their battles, protected them etc. In fact, they were even said to dwell in His presence.
+Yes, it did.
+God looked very favorably on them, fought their battles, protected them etc. In fact, they were even said to dwell in His presence.
 However, in the context of salvation, no one comes anywhere near the mark... not even the righteous ones often spoken of.
 This simply because when it comes to salvation, God does not demand goodness...
 He demands perfection!
 Even their righteousness was not good enough to save them.

 The example of the Roman centurion, Cornelius, is enough to prove that, even among the Gentiles, there were men righteous enough to catch God's attention.
 The Bible says Cornelius was "a righteous and God-fearing man well spoken of by the entire nation of the Jews", which is high praise indeed.
 However, as good as he was, his righteousness was not enough to save him.